Outsmarting Your Kids Online

 A Safety Handbook for Overwhelmed Parents

 Amber Mac talks about relentless adaptation and the accelerating pace of corporate culture in the digital economy.
-At the forefront of the digital revolution, she helps companies adapt to, anticipate, and capitalize on lightning-quick changes—from leadership to social media to the Internet of Things, from marketing to customer service to digital parenting and beyond.
+At the forefront of the digital revolution, she helps companies adapt to, anticipate, and capitalize on lightning-quick changes—from Artificial Intelligence to social media to the Internet of Things, from marketing to customer service to digital parenting and beyond.
 It’s not about innovation, she says; it’s about adaptation.

 Amber Mac began her career in San Francisco and Boston during the dot-com boom in the late 1990s.
 As a strategist for Razorfish agency and Director of Marketing for an e-procurement software company, she spent four years in the technology start-up trenches.
 During this time, she was also a judge for The Webby Awards, an international organization that recognizes the best of the web.

 “Canada’s top social-media expert on how to build a brand.”— Canadian Business